sketchbuch/wir-bitten-um-entschuldigung/README.md

 Whoever booked their ticket first should have priority - and DB's system shouldn't allow such a cock-up in the first place.

+## BahnCards

+There are various discounts, if you are only travelling infrequently and don't need to change trains much the BahnCard 25 is good and doesn't cost much.

+Just don't buy the Probe Bahncards.
+These are valid for 3 months and let you try out the discount - but you need to give 3 months notice to cancel, so basically it is really difficult to not sign up for these and then also get signed up for the yearly card - the subscription is automatically extend a year if you don't cancel within 3 months of the previous card ending - which is hard to do as it only lasts 3 months.

+BahnCard 50 is pointless unless you travel with flex price tickets.
+It has then benefits of Bahncard 25  plus you get 50% off any flex price tickets.
+But as flex price tickets cost at least 50% more than standard tickets, you are not saving anything!

+The only reason to buy 50, is if you travel a lot and these journeys involve more than one train.
+In this case due to the incredibly high number of cancellations and delays DB suffers from it would be prudent to buy flex price.

 ---

 ## Issue Tracker